LS-Wartaal/LS-Wartaal/README.md

 About Me

 Hi there!
-I'm LS_Wartaal
-Also known by my real name; Leon
-I'm passionate developer with a love for coding and continuous learning.
+I'm LS_Wartaal, also known by my real name; Leon I'm passionate developer with a love for coding and continuous learning.
 I enjoy working on a variety of projects, from web development to user tools.
 - 💻 Languages & Tools: Python, HTML, CSS, and more.
 - 🌱 Currently Learning: Java, JavaScript, and C#.